vladfilipro/apigeon/docs/socketroute.md

 This method is called once all the checks for the route have passed.

 - The `callback` parameter is a function which accepts one parameter of type `String`, containing the response from the server
 - The `end` parameter is a function which will terminate the connection.
+Unlike the end method in the middlewares, the method in `execute` does not accept a parameter

 ---